TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

 HashSet.of(HashSet(1, 2, 3, 4, 5))
 ```

-This still works, because `HashSet` requires an equality on `Int`, an there is only one in the implicit scope.
+This still works, because `HashSet` requires an _equality_ on `Int`, and there is only one in the implicit scope (the newly defined equivalence `EqMod10` is _not_ equality).
 Let's try to create a "setoid of setoids of integers":

 ```tut:fail
 HashSet.of(HashSet.of(1, 2, 3, 4, 5))
 ```

-This fails, because there are more equivalences on `Int` in scope.
+This fails, because there are now more equivalences on `Int` in scope.
+(There are now also multiple hash functions, which is what the error message actually says.)
 We need to be more specific:

 ```tut
 HashSet.of(HashSet.of[Int, Mod10](1, 2, 3, 4, 5))